jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Browsing and navigating are supported by hierarchical taxonomies, faceted taxonomies, and pick lists
 - Search engines may use thesauri and synonym rings AKA synsets to convert between user search terms and indexing terms that represent content objects

+## What are controlled vocabularies?

+Controlled vocabularies stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (ambiguous words, both homographs/homophones and synonyms/near-synonyms/quasi-synonyms).
+Natural language in content objects is called free text. **Versus natural languages, CVs:**

+- Must clearly define the SCOPE of terms.
+This is done with scope notes (SN).
+- Must somehow link SYNONYMS, thereby increasing recall.
+This is often accomplished via the indicators UF (use for) and U (use), e.g. Salinity UF Saltiness, Saltiness U Salinity.
+- Must distinguish between HOMOGRAPHS, thereby increasing precision.
+Disambiguation is often accomplished with a modifier AKA difference AKA qualifier term AKA gloss, e.g. Mercury (metal), Mercury (planet), Mercury (car).
+- May capture SEMANTIC RELATIONSHIPS between terms, improving both recall and precision.

+CVs consist of terms and relationships, described in term records.
+A preferred term may or may not be designated among synonyms.
+Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
+Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).
+A term may be an orphan, lacking any relationship to other terms.
+Terms are chosen if warrant exists; this warrant may take a while to develop, leading to the category of candidate terms AKA provisional terms.
+Warrants have different bases:

+- User warrant emerges from user search terms and feedback;
+- Literary warrant emerges from review of documents and standards; and
+- Organizational warrant emerges from an organization's existing standards.

+### CV elements by impact on IR

+Per ANSI/NISO Z39.19 (p.
+16), **recall** is improved by indicating relationships:

+- Equivalence relationships/preferred terms
+- Preferred term form
+- Associative relationships/related terms
+- Classified and hierarchical relationships
+- Postcoordination
+- Concept mapping/clustering

+**Precision** (minimizing false hits) is improved by controlling ambiguity:

+- Parenthetical qualifiers
+- Broader and narrower term hierarchical relationships
+- Compound terms
+- Precoordination

+### Relationship between CVs and metadata

+Per ANSI/NISO Z39.19 (p.
+19),

+- A metadata standard may require that values for certain fields come from CVs
+- Metadata may be used to describe a CV, supporting its discovery as a resource
+- A CV may be expressed as a metadata schema, e.g. in XML